-Ireland towns and villages include sandy beaches, hilly streets, and castles dating back centuries.
+Ireland towns and villages include sandy beaches, archeological sites, hilly streets, and Irish castles dating back centuries.
 One thing they all have in common is a slew of friendly pubs where weary travelers can rest their feet and enjoy a meal!
 You really can’t go wrong, but there are some that stand out on travelers’ lists.

 Located in County Limerick, the village of Adare (shown in the photo above) was founded on the River Maire in the 13th century.
 Tourist attractions include Desmond Castle, a Franciscan Friary, ruins, thatched cottages, and a pretty park.
 It’s 15 minutes from Limerick City.

 Subscribe to get travel discounts, plus links to my latest travel articles via email.

 The castle of Athlone is beautiful and the town, which is located on the River Shannon in County Westmeathe, has many houses painted in bright colors, as well as boutiques and restaurants.

 >>Affiliate notice: I research every product I recommend, and I only give high marks to the very best.
 Some of the links here may be affiliate links, which means I may receive compensation from companies if you purchase from them.
 This is at no cost to you and it helps me keep this website running.
 So thanks for helping me!
 I independently own this site and the opinions expressed here are my own.<<

 This County Offaly town is one of the best Georgian towns in the country.
 It has wide streets, pretty Emmet Square, and John’s Hall, which looks like a Greek temple.
 The Parsons family still lives in Birr Castle, where you can tour the house and gardens.
 There is also a monastery and the Leviathan of Parsonstown, an old telescope that was the biggest in the world until the early 20th century.